13 Secrets to Finding a Home Renovation Contractor You Can Trust

-Syda Productions/Shutterstock "I request a minimum of three references," Rita Wilkins, interior designer and president of Design Services, Ltd. says.
+“I request a minimum of three references,” Rita Wilkins, interior designer and president of Design Services, Ltd. says.
 Wilkins has hired—and fired—contractors for her clients for more than 35 years.
-She says the big-picture questions—timeline, budget, quality of work and project outcome—are all certainly important, but it's also crucial to ask how a potential contractor dealt with the more mundane, day-to-day logistics of previous projects.
-"Did he or she show up every day?
+She says the big-picture questions—timeline, budget, quality of work and project outcome—are all certainly important, but it’s also crucial to ask how a potential contractor dealt with the more mundane, day-to-day logistics of previous projects.
+“Did he or she show up every day?
 Were they punctual?
 Did they have all the materials needed to do the work?
 Were the right subcontractors with them at the right time?
-One of the things we frequently hear is, 'I thought their trucks would never leave our driveways,’” she says.
+One of the things we frequently hear is, ‘I thought their trucks would never leave our driveways,’” she says.
 If you’re renovating your home, make sure you finish these elements of the build before winter sets in.

 Confirm licensures and pull permits